vegasbrianc/ubuntu/README.md

-centreon
+Ubuntu Docker Clone
 ========

-A dockerized repo for Centron
+A dockerized repo for Ubuntu.
+Next steps....